Abravanel Hall

-Abravanel Hall is a concert hall in Salt Lake City, Utah that is home to the Utah Symphony, and is part of the Salt Lake County Center for the Arts.
+Abravanel Hall is a concert hall in Salt Lake City, Utah that is home to the Utah Symphony, and is part of the Salt Lake County Arts and Culture.
 The hall is an architectural landmark in the city, and is adjacent to Temple Square and the Salt Palace on South Temple Street.
 The hall can hold up to 2,811 occupants.
+It was listed on the National Register of Historic Places in 2024.

 History

 The Board of the Utah Symphony created a Design and Construction Committee which included Maurice Abravanel, O.C.
 Tanner, and Jack Gallivan, to advise the architectural design team headed by Bob Fowler.
 Construction took three years and $12 million.

 Abravanel Hall first opened in September 1979, and was originally known as Symphony Hall, but was renamed in May 1993 for Maurice Abravanel, conductor of the Utah Symphony.
-The grand opening featured Stanisław Skrowaczewski guest conducting Béla Bartók's Concerto for Orchestra and Johannes Brahms' Symphony No. 4 on September 14-15, 1979.
+The grand opening featured Stanisław Skrowaczewski guest conducting Béla Bartók's Concerto for Orchestra and Johannes Brahms' Symphony No. 4 on September 14–15, 1979.
 In 1998, the Hall underwent an expansion project which added wheelchair accessible restrooms, a new Ticket Office, and a new reception room.
 The expanded facility hosted several events during the 2002 Olympics Arts Festival including a concert with Audra McDonald and the Utah Symphony; the building also was decorated with an image of a biathlete during the games.